Creating a good home for chipmunks

-Chipmunks will chew and dig so it's important that their housing is regularly checked for any damage or hazards that may cause injury to them or allow them to escape.
-Always repair as necessary.
+Chipmunks enjoy chewing and digging, so it's important to check their housing regularly for any damage or hazards that may hurt them or allow them to escape.
+Repair their housing when necessary.

 Keeping your chipmunks warm outside

 If you keep your chipmunks outside, make sure they're comfortably protected from draughts and that they have shelter (such as nest boxes filled with hay or shredded paper) and shade from the elements.